daveknapik/tc-weather-api/README.md

 - Add Swagger documentation integrated with tests via https://github.com/rswag/rswag
 - Dockerize the app with Jaeger to simplify local setup steps
 - Find a UI that supports Metrics and use it instead of or alongside Jaeger
+- Make metrics send interval configurable
+  - Currently metrics are hard-coded to send every 60 seconds

+### Accommodating a broader audience

 - Allow user to specify units other than `metric` (i.e., `standard` or `imperial`) when calling the OpenWeatherMap API
 - Add support for responses in locales other than English
   - e.g. `lang=ja`
 - Investigate how to add support for querying in Japanese
   - http://localhost:8080/forecasts/東京 works but http://localhost:8080/forecasts/京都 does not
-- Make metrics send interval configurable
-  - Currently metrics are hard-coded to send every 60 seconds
 - The OpenWeatherAPI does not reuse `state` as a way to query, for example, Canadian provinces or Japanese prefectures.
   - https://openweathermap.org/current notes, "searching by states available only for the USA locations"
   - Investigate alternate ways to provide this specificity and implement if there is significant user need.